The new Tile trackers are cool, but the real Apple AirTags competitor arrives in 2022

 Tile has just launched the latest versions of its popular Bluetooth trackers.
-It’s entire range iOS and Android compatible products – including Tile Pro and Tile Mate – have been updated with new features for this year, but that wasn’t all Tile has to announce.
+Its entire range of iOS and Android compatible products – including Tile Pro and Tile Mate – have been updated with new features for this year, but that wasn’t all Tile has to announce.

 At the same time, Tile has unveiled a new tracker to stand up against the Apple AirTag that entered the market earlier this year.
 However, we will have to wait a little longer for it to release.